 - In the previous year, it has accepted a compound penalty offer, been convicted of an offence in connection with that, or has been assessed with a penalty involving dishonest conduct.

-- At the anniversary of the FRS start date the business’ total income (including VAT) in the year then ending (excluding sales of capital assets) is more than £230,000
+- At the anniversary of the flat rate scheme start date the business’ total income (including VAT but excluding sales of capital assets) is more than £230,000

 - There are reasonable grounds to believe the total value of the business’ income for the next 30 days alone will be more than £230,000 (excluding sales of capital assets).